rlancemartin/rlancemartin.github.io/_posts/2025-06-22-context_engineering.md

 Just like RAM, the LLM context window has limited [“communication bandwidth](https://lilianweng.github.io/posts/2023-06-23-agent/)” to handle these various sources of context.

-And just as an operating system curates what fits into a CPU’s RAM, we can think about “context engineering” as packaging and managing the context needed for an LLM [to perform a task](https://x.com/tobi/status/1935533422589399127).
+And just as an operating system curates what fits into a CPU’s RAM, we can think about “context engineering” the [art and science](https://x.com/karpathy/status/1937902205765607626) of filling the context window with the information needed [to perform a task](https://x.com/tobi/status/1935533422589399127).

 <figure>
 <img src="/assets/context_types.png" width="90%">